Mirror Symmetry for Truncated Cluster Varieties: Introduction

 \subsection{Mirror construction and plan of the paper}

 Our construction is most indebted to \cite{STW}, which studied cluster structures inside the Fukaya category of a Weinstein 4-manifold $W$ obtained from a cotangent bundle $T^*\Sigma$ by Weinstein handle attachments.
-In the case when $\Sigma = T$ is a 2-torus, we propose to reintepret their construction in the framework of homological mirror symmetry, treating $T$ as the fiber of an SYZ fibration: the wrapped Fukaya category $\cW(W)$ can be understood as the category of coherent sheaves $\Coh(W^\vee)$ on a mirror cluster variety.
+In the case when $\Sigma = T$ is a 2-torus, we propose to reintepret their construction in the framework of homological mirror symmetry, treating $T$ as the fiber of an~SYZ fibration: the wrapped Fukaya category $\cW(W)$ can be understood as the category of coherent sheaves $\Coh\big(W^\vee\big)$ on a mirror cluster variety.

-The best framework for understanding this mirror cluster variety turns out to be the Gross-Hacking-Keel construction, which we review in Section 2.
-Their construction, beginning with a toric variety, performs a certain blow-up-and-delete operation in the toric divisors.
-Our observation is that if $W^\vee$ is mirror to a Weinstein manifold obtained from the handle attachments described in \cite{STW}, the blow-up-and-delete operations of $W^\vee$ are in bijection with the handle attachments of $W$.
+The best framework for understanding this mirror cluster variety turns out to be the Gross--Hacking--Keel construction, which we review in Section~\ref{sec2}.
+Their construction, beginning with a~toric variety, performs a certain blow-up-and-delete operation in the toric divisors.
+Our obser\-va\-tion is that if~$W^\vee$ is mirror to a Weinstein manifold obtained from the handle attachments described in \cite{STW}, the blow-up-and-delete operations of~$W^\vee$ are in bijection with the handle attachments of~$W$.

 We prove that in arbitrary dimensions, the basic blow-up-and-delete operation of \cite{GHK2} is mirror to a basic Weinstein disk attachment.
-A seed $\frs,$ which in \cite{GHK2} is treated as a recipe for producing a cluster variety $U$, we treat as a recipe for producing a Weinstein manifold $U^\vee.$ After some review of microlocal sheaf theory in Section 3, in Section 4 we describe this Weinstein manifold and prove our main theorem, a homological mirror symmetry result for this pair: \begin{theorem*} There is an equivalence of dg categories $\Coh(U)\cong \cW(U^\vee)$ between the category of coherent sheaves on the truncated cluster variety $U$ and the wrapped Fukaya category of the Weinstein manifold $U^\vee.$ \end{theorem*} We also mention that cluster mutations can be understood in our framework, referring to \cite{PT,STW,Nad-mut} for details.
-Finally, we explain in Section \ref{sec:trades} how the Weinstein manifolds we discuss may appear naturally in K\"ahler geometry as complements of certain anticanonical divisors in toric varieties, obtained as particular smoothings of the toric boundary divisor.
+A seed $\frs$, which in \cite{GHK2} is treated as a recipe for producing a cluster variety $U$, we treat as a recipe for producing a Weinstein manifold $U^\vee$.
+After some review of microlocal sheaf theory in Section~\ref{sec3}, in Section~\ref{sec4} we describe this Weinstein manifold and prove our main theorem, a homological mirror symmetry result for this pair: \begin{theorem*} There is an equivalence of dg categories $\Coh(U)\cong \cW\big(U^\vee\big)$ between the category of coherent sheaves on the truncated cluster variety $U$ and the wrapped Fukaya category of the Weinstein manifold $U^\vee$. \end{theorem*} We also mention that cluster mutations can be understood in our framework, referring to \cite{Nad-mut,PT,STW} for details.